 Wetlands and Surface Waters: The CONSULTANT will identify the type, quality, and function of wetlands, or reference previously completed documentation relevant to the Project.
-The CONSULTANT will establish Uniform Mitigation Assessment Method (UMAM) for representative wetlands in accordance with the PD&E Manual.
+The CONSULTANT will establish Uniform Mitigation Assessment Method (UMAM) for representative wetlands in accordance with Part 2, Chapter 9 of the PD&E Manual.
 The CONSULTANT will evaluate alternatives that avoid wetland impacts and, where unavoidable, identify practicable measures to minimize impacts.
-Any impacts to wetlands require development of a Conceptual Mitigation Plan.
+Any impact to wetlands requires development of a Conceptual Mitigation Plan.
 The CONSULTANT will document the results of a Wetlands Evaluation in the Natural Resources Evaluation (NRE) Report to document all coordination activities with resource agencies, wetland impact assessment, and mitigation analysis.